Contents (listed alphabetically by last name):

 Maria’s depth and breadth of technical knowledge as well as her experience working with a variety of people and programs will serve Carroll well.
 She will be a commissioner for all residents of the county.

-NATALIE ZIEGLER, Candidate for State House of Delegates District 9A, www.Nataliefor9A.com
+NATALIE ZIEGLER, Democratic Nominee for State House of Delegates District 9A, www.Nataliefor9A.com

 Background: My first career was at CNN, first in Atlanta and then in Washington, DC.
 In 2001, my husband and I started Commonwealth Imports, a wholesale jewelry manufacturing company which we still operate, selling our own designs of moderately priced pearl and semi-precious stone jewelry to independent jewelry stores.
 At the same time, I have managed our family farm since 1989, and in 2008 finalized a subdivision which split the farm up among family members.
 I now own and operate a part of the larger farm, growing feed grains and rye for the distillery market.